La Via del Fantini

 - Fantini House Park, Farneto (coordinates: 44.43161, 11.40193)

-Sources on the second STAGE:
+Sources for the second stage:

 - Fantini House Park, Farneto (coordinates: 44.43161, 11.40193)